slosse/mgo-slosse/README.md

 # MGO

 This project is made to the React JS Course of Coder House.
-Is a E-Commer web app.
+Is a E-Commerce web app.

 The project use Bootstrap and Rect Router.